clara-lupa/clara-lupa/README.md

 - 🔭 I’m currently working on Queermed (www.queermed.info)

-- 👨‍💻 All of my projects are available at [https://clara-lupa.github.io/profile/](https://clara-lupa.github.io/profile/)
+- 👨‍💻 All of my projects will soon be available at [https://clara-lupa.github.io/profile/](https://clara-lupa.github.io/profile/)

 - 📫 How to reach me **cwo@systemli.org**